 - Commodore Resort

 - The Commodore Resort is located in downtown Put-in-Bay, just steps from all of the action.
 This hotel has a variety of room offerings in two separate buildings.
 Also, the Mist Pool Bar is on site.
-Here, revelers can dance the day away listening to local DJ’s spin tunes.
+Here, revelers can dance the day away listening to local DJ’s spin tunes all while enjoying a cool and refreshing drink in the pool.
 Additionally, Mr. Ed’s Bar and Grille is located at the front of the property.
 Great food, cold drinks and superb entertainment awaits at Mr. Ed’s.

 So Now What?